skip to Main Content

 All my siblings were already at the gate.

-Everyone looked happy.
+They smiled at me and looked very happy.
 (Oh.
 Granny didn’t die.)

 Papa grinned and said, “Surprise!”

 Then hugged me tight and added, “I brought pastries, sweets, cream rolls, and fruits for everyone.
 Way better than that canteen food!
-And you won’t have to skip your home lunch either.”
+(He is so thoughtful and sweet.
+He is the best.)

-Papa said, “But promise me one thing—no one tells Granny about this.”
+Papa said, “But promise me one thing—no one tells Granny about this.
+(We’re stupid but not that stupid.)

-Manu and Gauri said, “Give it to your friends.
+Gauri said, “Give it to your friends.
 They’ll eat it.”

 I asked, “What if they refuse to eat such boring food?”